If you are locked out of your DNN SuperUser account, it may be necessary to temporarily promote another user to the SuperUser status to gain access.

 SuperUsers (otherwise known as Hosts) have all the rights of Admins but also the ability to manage multiple websites in the DNN installation.
 They can create new portals and templates, install new skins/modules, access the SQL Server, and impersonate users for testing purposes on any of the portals within that installation of DNN.

-If you are locked out of your DNN SuperUser account, it may be necessary to temporarily promote another user to the SuperUser status to gain access.
 This will need to be done outside of DNN via the SQL Server that the installation resides on.

 1. Open the program you use to manage your SQL server and navigate to your DNN database.